 TCC’s Police Academy prepares students for a career in law enforcement.
 Over a 19-week period, cadets experience classroom training and real-world scenarios, culminating in the Texas Commission on Law Enforcement Basic Peace Officer licensing exam.
 Most cadets are sponsored by an area police department.

 “The few independent cadets we have are typically recruited early within the academy,” said William Griffith, Police Academy director.

-Cadets complete their training at state-of-the-art facilities at TCC Northwest—including a 36,000-square-foot indoor firing range and a National Association for Public Defense-approved driving training course.
+Cadets complete their training at state-of-the-art facilities at TCC Northwest—including a 36,000-square-foot indoor firing range and a National Academy of Professional Driving-approved driving training course.
 They also go through specialized programs including active shooter, advanced defensive tactics, K-9 and drug interdiction.
 TCC’s Police Academy exceeds the minimum state requirements for basic peace officer training, offering additional training hours.

 “Within the Academy, skills-based training using scenarios has expanded greatly,” said Griffith.
 “Now, all areas are practiced many times by the cadets before graduation.”

 That scenario-based training makes Academy graduates highly valued by police departments.

 “As a graduate of TCC’s Police Academy, I know the high standards they demand from the recruit officers,” said Chief Cody Phillips of the Haltom City Police Department.

 The officers graduating from Tarrant County College are better prepared and become an extremely valuable asset to any department because of the high standards they are held to throughout the Academy.
 I have no reservations about Tarrant County College as our primary choice for recruits.